ihrapsa/KlipperWrt/README.md

 - **7.3 Create and place all the nginx files inside `/etc/nginx/conf.d`***
 * if you followed mainsail guide, `mainsail` should pe renamed to `mainsail.conf` and placed inside `/etc/nginx/conf.d/` alongside `common_vars.conf` and `upstreams.conf`
 * if you'd prefer fluidd, download the fluidd latest release instead of mainsail and use the `fluidd.conf` file instead of `mainsail.conf`.
-* I've uploaded the `mainsail.conf` and `fluidd.conf` as well.
+* I've uploaded the `mainsail.conf` and `fluidd.conf` as well (look inside `nginx`).
 You need to use one or the other depending on your chosen client.
 Don't use both .conf files inside `/etc/nginx/conf.d/` or rename the unused client.

 </details>